Any time is train time!

 Did you know that the average freight train consisting of 100 cars and weighing anywhere from 12 million to 20 million pounds takes over a mile to stop in emergency braking?
 That's right!
 That's the length of at least 18 football fields travelled before coming to a complete stop!
 Why such a long distance?
 There are brakes on every wheel, but it takes that long for all of those brakes to overcome the momentum of the tremendous weight pushing the train.
 Always yield the right of way to the train because the engineer cannot yield to you.

 The average family car weighs about 3,000 pounds.
-We all know what happens to a 12-ounce can of pop when a car runs over it.
-The can of pop is totally destroyed because the weight ratio of the car to the can of pop is 4,000 to 1.
+We all know what happens to a 12-ounce can of soda when a car runs over it.
+The can of soda is totally destroyed because the weight ratio of the car to the can is 4,000 to 1.
 The average freight train weighing 12 million pounds outweighs a car by the same ratio of 4,000 to 1.
-When a force of 12 million pounds hits a car, it will be destroyed-----just like the can of pop!
+When a force of 12 million pounds hits a car, it will be destroyed-----just like the can of soda!

 Don't Ignore the Warnings!

 Some crossings are equipped with automatic warning devices such as flashing lights and bells and gates that activate when a train is approaching.
 These are active warning devices.
 Many other crossings only have passive warning signs to alert you of a possible hazard ahead.
 These include the "advance warning sign" (circular, yellow in color, with a black "X" and black letters "R-R") and the "pavement marking" (large "X" and "R-R" painted on the surface of the road).
 Amazingly, over half of all collisions occur at crossings equipped with the automatic signals.
 Why?
 It's because some drivers choose to drive around the gates or through the flashing red lights because they thought they could beat the train.
 (See the following safety fact to find out why many people misjudge the train!).